“Gerard! Come on in, good to see you.”

 Everett’s back is to her, he’s opening the door to the house.
 Before he steps in he reaches to tap the button to lower the garage door.
 Katja puts a bullet in the back of his head, he freezes for a second, then falls forward into the house.
-She checks his pockets, takes his wallet and finds a money clip in one pocket.
+She checks his pockets, takes his wallet and finds a money clip.
 Then she opens the car door, finds the fob that operates the garage door.
 Outside, she clicks it, the garage door starts down.
 She tosses the fob into the garage and returns the way she came, around the back, up the side and to the Toyota.
 She holsters the Glock and strips the latex gloves off on the way.

 “I am ready for cocktail.”